ClaireRoberts1403/Joe-Bloggs-Personal-Trainer/README.md

 Fonts and icons from Font Awesome

 Favicon from Favicon.io

+Some alterations to code from the results of Lighthouse anaylsis.

 Images from Bing Image search used without permission but only for educational purposes.